-This Cajun shrimp fettuccine alfredo is packed full of flavor and is perfect for busy weeknights!
-And you’ll say goodbye to jarred sauces when you see how easy it is to make your own!
+This Cajun shrimp fettuccine alfredo is full of flavor and perfect for busy weeknights.
+Once you see how easy it is to make your own sauce, you’ll say goodbye to jarred sauces!

 Are you craving the PERFECT pasta recipe?

 Well, you’re going to love this Cajun shrimp fettuccine Alfredo recipe!

-This pasta is creamy, smoky, spicy, jam-packed, and full of flavor!
+This pasta is creamy, smoky, spicy, jam-packed, and flavorful!

 It’s made with both andouille sausage and shrimp with the addition of Cajun seasoning, garlic, onions, and, of course, Parmesan cheese.

 Plus, this dish is made in JUST 30 minutes.

-You absolutely cannot ask for more flavor in such a short amount of time.
+You cannot ask for more flavor in such a short time.

 Your whole family will love this creamy Cajun shrimp pasta dish!

 Ingredients for Cajun shrimp fettuccine alfredo:

-- Pasta – I used fettuccine pasta for this dish but honestly any pasta you want to use for this dish will work well.
-Spaghetti, penne, rotini, etc. all will work well.
+- Pasta – I used fettuccine for this dish, but any pasta you want to use will work well.
+Spaghetti, penne, rotini, etc., will all work well.

 - Shrimp – I used large frozen shrimp that I defrosted.
 Fresh shrimp will work well here, too.

-- Andouille sausage – You can find smoky andouille sausage in most grocery stores near where you find Italian sausage or precooked chicken sausage.
+- Andouille sausage – You can find smoky andouille or precooked chicken sausage in most grocery stores near the Italian sausage.

-- Cajun seasoning – I really like to use a no-salt added Cajun seasoning for this dish so I get all the Cajun spicy flavor without all the salt.
+- Cajun seasoning – I like to use a no-salt added Cajun seasoning for this dish so I get all the Cajun spicy flavor without all the salt.

 - Onion and garlic – A classic ingredient for both Cajun and Italian cuisines.

 - Chicken stock – This adds flavor and helps deglaze the pan after you cook your shrimp and vegetables.

-- Heavy cream – Heavy cream helps gives this pasta an extra creamy sauce.
+- Heavy cream – Heavy cream helps give this pasta an extra creamy sauce.

 - Parmesan cheese – What Alfredo sauce is complete without adding in some Parmesan cheese?